Dutch Oven Chicken

 • Substitute any other root vegetables you like.
 Parsnips, beets, turnips, and sweet potatoes all work well.

 • To store leftovers: Transfer leftover chicken and vegetables to an airtight container or bag.
-Store in the refrigerator for 3-4 days, per USDA.
+Store in the refrigerator for 3-4 days.

 • Repurpose leftover chicken in Chicken & Rice Soup, or make a healthy Chicken Salad!